offsoc/onionplan/docs/0 - Introduction/Challenges.md

 ## What is still missing?

-Not all these properties are currently implemented or functional Some building blocks and enhancements are still missing:
+While some of these properties are already implemented for [Tor Onion Services][], there are still some building blocks and enhancements still missing:

 1. Built-in DoS resistance.
 2. Pluggable discoverability (multiple naming systems).